Fission360/Turbo-Mini-AS/README.md

 # What is this thing?
 It's a mod that hopes to improve your V0.1's part cooling performance.

+# What hotends/extruders does this support?
+Since this was based off the Mini AfterSherpa, this was built with the Sherpa Mini in mind.
+Currently, only Dragon/Dragonfly hotends are supported, but once KurioHonoo finalizes his Revo Voron mount, I'll work on one for that.
+I don't plan on doing an Orbiter V1.5/V2 version, nor do I plan on doing a Sherpa Micro Version,

 # Why would I want this over the stock fans?
 The V0.1 is known to have a part-cooling bottleneck as parts are printed faster, and it's not as simple as replacing the 3010 blower fans with 4010 ones.
 Ironically, the printer is too compact.
 So I offloaded the cooling element, which allowed me to use a more powerful blower fan that allows for more cooling.